Retail is about record keeping

 Using your retail accounting software regularly, as part of your daily business operations, will help you get the best out of it.
 Here are some practical tips:

-Every sale, every purchase, every staff payment, every tax bill.
+Every sale, every purchase, every employee payment, every tax bill.
 Record them all, to build up a clear picture of your business.

 Check all transactions regularly (ideally once a day) and make sure the numbers add up.
 Either do this yourself or have a bookkeeper do it for you.